#

 ###################################################################################################

-# The following base endpoint should be modified to point to your server.
-In this example, we use the
+# Define the base URL for the API endpoint.
+This should be modified to point to your specific server.

 url = 'https://www.voodoodevices.com/api/'